santoshyadavdev/portfolio/src/content/blog/2024-07-28-two-years-at-celonis.md

 Hey everyone, today marks my two-year anniversary at Celonis.
 It feels just like yesterday when I started there.
 It's been a fantastic journey; it felt like starting my career again.

-I was in tears when I got the offer, and my recruiter \[Katharina Fäger\]([https://www.linkedin.com/in/katharina-faeger/](https://www.linkedin.com/in/katharina-faeger/)) was so helpful.
+I was in tears when I got the offer, and my recruiter [Katharina Fäger](https://www.linkedin.com/in/katharina-faeger/) was so helpful.
 She could understand my pain not seeing my daughter as a parent.
 We are still good friends and keep catching up whenever we get time; she is one of the best recruiters I have worked with.
 The HR team and onboarding were among the best, and I finally joined on 1st August as a senior software engineer.

-I wrote about \[my first year at Celonis\]([https://www.santoshyadav.dev/blog/2023-07-22-celebrating-one-year-at-celonis-my-reflections/](https://www.santoshyadav.dev/blog/2023-07-22-celebrating-one-year-at-celonis-my-reflections/)) and what made me join Celonis
+I wrote about [my first year at Celonis]([https://www.santoshyadav.dev/blog/2023-07-22-celebrating-one-year-at-celonis-my-reflections/](https://www.santoshyadav.dev/blog/2023-07-22-celebrating-one-year-at-celonis-my-reflections/)) and what made me join Celonis

 ## How was my second year

-The second year started with me continuing to speak at conferences across the world, I gave my first talk in india at \[JsConf India\]([https://jsconf.in/](https://jsconf.in/)) in June 2023, attended my first-ever GitHub Universe, spoke at my first NgBe conference, and many more, I ended up speaking at more than 14 conferences during 2023.
+The second year started with me continuing to speak at conferences across the world, I gave my first talk in india at [JsConf India](https://jsconf.in/] in June 2023, attended my first-ever GitHub Universe, spoke at my first NgBe conference, and many more, I ended up speaking at more than 14 conferences during 2023.

 <BlogImage src={github} alt="My first GitHub universe" />

 But it took a toll on my health, which I came to know just a few months back, I got diagnosed as pre-diabetic.
 I had decided to take 2024 slow and not speak at more than 4-5 conferences.
-Glad I took that decision, I recently spoke at \[React Nexus\]([https://reactnexus.com/](https://reactnexus.com/)) and had a great time in india and spoke at many events during my stay in india.
+Glad I took that decision, I recently spoke at [React Nexus](https://reactnexus.com)) and had a great time in india and spoke at many events during my stay in india.

 ## Heath is priority